rackerlabs/docs-cloud-databases/api-docs/getting-started/examples/check-server-time-mysql.rst

 You can check the current time zone setting for an instance by logging in to the MySQL console
-(see the KC article :kc-article:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>`) and querying the value of ``global.time_zone``:
+(see the KC article :how-to:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>`) and querying the value of ``global.time_zone``:

 .. code::